LINC to Address Social Needs Act

-- This one-time seed funding for states would facilitate cross-sector referrals, communication, service coordination and outcome tracking between social service providers and health care organizations by establishing or expanding secure, connected technology networks.
+- These networks would facilitate cross-sector referrals, communication, service coordination and outcome tracking between social service providers and health care organizations by establishing or expanding secure, connected technology networks.
 States will have flexibility to design networks that are responsive to the unique cultures and needs of their state.

 - The LINC to Address Social Needs Act would do this by authoring one-time seed funding for states of $150 million in grants to catalyze action and support the engagements needed for this work to be successful.
 States would be required to design and implement a plan to make the network financially sustainable.